ufal/npfl101/projects/2019-2000-winter/en-de-sports-translation/readme.md

 ## Project setup
 The company would like to provide their sports results also in other languages.
 This translation should be provided automized.
-The origin language of the article is in English and should than be automatically translated.
-In this part of the projcet we are focusing only on the English -> German translation.
+The origin language of the article is in English and should than be automatically translated into other target languages.
+In this part of the project we are focusing only on the English to German translation.
-The articles consists only of several short sentences, common in news tickers.
+The articles consits only of several short sentences, common in news tickers.

 ## Project goal
 * Provide an automatic translation for sport news texts provided in English